-This NCTJ-accredited journalism course will take place over 38 weeks at our training centre on the banks of the Thames near Tower Bridge just a short walk from several mainline train stations.
+This NCTJ-accredited journalism course will take place over 38 weeks at our training centre located within the main headquarters.

 You will study one evening a week, from around 6pm to 9pm and on each Saturday from 10am to 5pm.
 The hours are designed to make this course accessible for those who are already working or need to earn money while they study.